UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

     - *Access policy*

-        - **Enable Access to:** - Allow specific Azure resources to access certificates and secrets from the key vault.
+        - **Enable Access to:** - Select the first two check boxes to allow access to the key vault for virtual machines and the Azure Resource Manager.

         - **Current Access Policies** - Select **+Add access policy** to configure the permissions that a user, group or service principal has to the key vault.